mspiegel31/dotfiles/README.md

 # Dotfiles
-portable configuratio at its finest
+portable configuration at its finest

 # Prerequisites
 1. install the `stow` package from your package manager.
 [Stow website](https://www.gnu.org/software/stow/stow.html)